Okanjo/okanjo-docs/docs/Stores.md

 ## GET /stores

 Collection.
 By default, it returns all stores alphabetically.
 This collection accepts search filters and pagination options.
+In order to return private fields, user-level authentication must be provided, and the user must be an admin of the store.

 ### Query Parameters